MartinWitt/laughing-train/mining/cassandra-accord.md

     @Override
     public Iterable<TxnId> txnIds()
     {
-        // TODO (soon): should be empty list, as can be written without existing state
+        // TODO (expected, efficiency): should be empty list, as can be written without existing state
 ```

 ### RedundantMethodOverride